-Other explicit review/assurance mechanisms, such as the Annual Report from the Local Government Ombudsman and reports from SWAP or Grant Thornton.
+Other explicit review/assurance mechanisms, such as the Annual Report from the Local Government Ombudsman and reports from SWAP or Grant Thornton LLP.

-5. SIGNIFICANT GOVERNANCE ISSUES DURING 2018/2019
+5. SIGNIFICANT GOVERNANCE ISSUES DURING 2017/2018

-In preparing this statement and reviewing the effectiveness of the governance arrangements a number of areas have been identified where the Council needs to focus attention and improve arrangements over the next financial year.
+In preparing this statement and reviewing the effectiveness of the governance arrangements a number of areas have been identified where the Council needs to focus attention and improve arrangements or gain assurances from Publica that improvements have been made in areas of weakness, over the next financial year.
 These areas of work are planned to strengthen the control framework and are set out in the table below.